Get your free and exclusive +30-page Authentication Analytics Whitepaper

 This means that while creating a fully integrated wallet on iOS requires building a native application and using Apple's specific frameworks—not web technologies like PWAs—there is a clear, albeit tightly controlled, mechanism for third-party apps to act as document providers alongside Apple Wallet.
 This confirms that interaction with the Digital Credentials API in Safari is managed by the OS, which then dispatches requests to Apple Wallet or any other registered and authorized document provider app.

-9. Conclusion: Shipped and Evolving#
+9. Conclusion: From Shipped to Governed#

 Share this article